ybdesire/SandboxLLM/README.md

 1. Deploy sandbox Cuckoo as the steps [here](sandbox/readme.md)
 2. Deploy and run LLM as the steps [here](llm/readme.md)

+# Evaluation

+1. Q&A accuracy by LLM RAG: 95.08%
+- [here](https://github.com/ybdesire/SandboxLLM/blob/main/sandbox/readme.md#question--answer-test) for more details about the evaluation code and result

+2. LLM Predict accuracy : TBD

 # License
 This repository is licensed under the MIT License.